fims-tv/cloud-services/README.md

-# aws-services
+# cloud-services

-This repository contains an example implementation of the FIMS 2.0.0 framework using cloud services.
+This repository contains an example implementation of the FIMS 2.0 framework using cloud services.

 ## Overview